learning-zone/javascript-basics/README.md

 arrayList = [];
 ```

 The code above will set the variable `arrayList` to a new empty array.
-This is recommended if you don't have **references to the original array** `arrayList` anywhere else because It will actually create a new empty array.
+This is recommended if you don\'t have **references to the original array** `arrayList` anywhere else because It will actually create a new empty array.
 You should be careful with this way of empty the array, because if you have referenced this array from another variable, then the original reference array will remain unchanged, Only use this way if you have only referenced the array by its original variable `arrayList`.

 For instance: